 Rentalcars is the easiest way to rent a car or a quad for Greece with thousands of available options

 Expedia has all the available flights to and from the greek islands

 How is the weather in Santorini in January ?

 January in Santorini is cold and relatively wet.
-The temperature can be anything between 0-20 degrees Celsius (or 40-60 Fahrenheit) but it can feel cold, especially during the night because of the chilling wind.
+The temperature can be anything between 0-20 degrees Celsius (or 40-60 Fahrenheit) but it can feel cold, especially during the night because of the chilling and humid wind.